 National Roll out for University Cybercrime Awareness Clinics

-The University of Portsmouth is setting up clinics across the country to raise awareness of cybercrime, with support from the National Cyber Security Centre.The Cybercrime Awareness Clinics are the result of a two-year project at the University’s Institute of Criminal Justice Studies, which has led to innovative research that provides answers to important questions about a growing national threat.
+The University of Portsmouth is setting up clinics across the country to raise awareness of cybercrime, with support from the National Cyber Security Centre.The Cybercrime Awareness Clinics are the result of a two-year project at the University’s School of Criminology and Criminal Justice, which has led to innovative research that provides answers to important questions about a growing national threat.
 It has identified an understanding of who, where and when to target those at risk of cybercrime.

 Cybercrime is increasingly part of our public consciousness.

 The research had three aims:

 - To provide advice to vulnerable groups in the local area, such as young people, small/medium size organisations and older people.

 - To increase the knowledge of the cybercrime threats and risk to these vulnerable groups and assist the police in tailoring their responses to different forms of cybercrime.